Isabella-Mitchell/milestone-project-one/README.md

 - The website has a Homepage, and then 4 further pages; Exhibitions, Artists, About and Contact.
     - Homepage - Landing page with brief descriptions and links out to the other pages.
     - Exhibitions - Provides information (images and text) about 2 exhibitions
-    - Artists - Proivdes information (images and text) about 5 artists
+    - Artists - Provides information (images and text) about 5 artists
     - About - Provides information about the gallery plus visiting information including a map and directions
     - Contact - Provides a contact form
 - Most pages feature buttons with 'call to actions' and internal links where appropriate, quickly directing them to relevant information on another page.
 For example, you can access the About page for visiting information from the Exhibitions page.
-This saves repeating information, and helps keep the website clean and consise.
+This saves repeating information, and helps keep the website clean and concise.
-- I decided  to keep long scroll pages rather than introduce further landing pages to reduce number of clicks the user needs to make to find information.
+- I decided  to keep long scroll pages rather than introduce further landing pages to reduce the number of clicks the user needs to make to find information.

 ### Navigation Bar
-- Each page is featured the nav bar, allowing the user to easily navigate between them without needing to go back to the homepage.
+- Each page is featured the navbar, allowing the user to easily navigate between them without needing to go back to the homepage.
-- The Naviagtion bar appears as a horizontal list on desktop, and a vertical drop down menu on mobile.
+- The Navigation bar appears as a horizontal list on desktop, and a vertical drop down menu on mobile.
-- The Nav bar is not sticky, this means that the user can see more images and text on their screen.
+- The Navbar is not sticky, this means that the user can see more images and text on their screen.
-- I have used the Bootstrap Navigation componant.
+- I have used the Bootstrap Navigation component.
 I have overridden the default opacity because, when I tested the website using Chrome Lighthouse, the colour contrast was deemed insufficient.
 - For this reason, I have also added an underline to the 'active' page and to the hover state of non-active pages.

 <h2 align="center"><img src="assets/readme-images/design-nav-bar.jpg"></h2>
 <h2 align="center"><img src="assets/readme-images/design-nav-bar-mobile.jpg"></h2>

 ### Back To Top Button
 - Pages with a lot of content feature a 'Back To Top' button.
-This appears at the bottom of the page on all screen sizes, and saves user needing to scroll back up to the Navigation Bar.
+This appears at the bottom of the page on all screen sizes and saves the user needing to scroll back up to the Navigation Bar.
 - The button features an 'up' arrow, to make it clear that it will quickly send users back to the top of the page.
 <h2 align="center"><img src="assets/readme-images/design-back-to-top-mobile.jpg"></h2>

-### Buttons/ CTA
+### Buttons
 - Buttons are consistent in design across the site.
 The colour of the button depends on the background colour.
 - Buttons feature a right arrow to encourage them to click and be taken to a new page.
-- Buttons change colour on hover state.
+- Buttons change colour when hovered over.
 The button text is legible both in its normal and hover state.
-- I have used a Bootstrap Button class
+- I have used Bootstrap Button classes, which I have customised in the CSS.
 <h2 align="center"><img src="assets/readme-images/buttons-dark.jpg"></h2>
 <h2 align="center"><img src="assets/readme-images/buttons-light.jpg"></h2>